- Academic Integrity at Carleton

 - If you do not respond within fifteen (15) working days to the request for a meeting, or if you refuse to attend the meeting, the Dean may make a decision based on the available evidence.
 In the case that you are unable to attend a meeting in person, you may request a telephone meeting and it will be arranged.

 The following list includes, but is not limited to, examples of violations under the Academic Integrity policy.
-Please refer to the full Academic Integrity Policy for more information.
+Please refer to the full Academic Integrity Policy (PDF) for more information.

 The following list includes, but is not limited to, a few examples of sanctions that may be used independently or in combination, depending on the details of the academic integrity violation.
 Repeat or multiple violations will increase the sanction.
-Refer to the Academic Integrity Policy for more information.
+Refer to the Academic Integrity Policy (PDF) for more information.

 All students have the right to appeal a sanction imposed pursuant to this Policy to the Student Academic Integrity Appeals Committee.
 A decision and/or a penalty imposed under the procedures described above should be made within ten (10) days after you have been advised of the decision and/or sanction.
 Normally, the original sanction will remain in effect until the appeal is completed.